Jemele Hill

 BirthdayDec 21, 1975

 In 2017, she won an Emmy Award for Outstanding News Special for the ABC News Special The President and The People.
-In 2018, Hill left her role as co-host of SC6 and joined the ESPN website, The Undefeated.
+In she left her role as co-host of SC6 and joined the ESPN website, The Undefeated.
 She left ESPN shortly afterward to work as a contributing writer for The Atlantic.
 From August 2020 to February 2021, she co-hosted Vice's Cari & Jemele (Won't) Stick to Sports alongside Cari Champion.

-Hill is the co-founder of the film and production company Lodge Freeway Media and published her autobiography Uphill: A Memoir in 2022.
+She is the co-founder of the film and production company Lodge Freeway Media and published her autobiography Uphill: A Memoir in 2022.

 Known For